 Built by two countries that today are landlocked, the Austro-Hungarian battleship Szent Istvan would become one of the worlds little known but most iconic ships.

-Built just before the start of World War One the Szent Istvan and her three other sisters would be armed with some of the largest calibre guns (12 inch) of the day.
-Unlike the Dreadnought which has five turrets containing two 12 inch guns each, the Szent Istvan would have just four turrets containing three 12 inch guns each which meant that the Szent Istvan had two more guns to bare.
+Built just before the start of World War One the Szent Istvan and her three other sisters would be armed with some of the largest calibre guns (12-inch) of the day.
+Unlike the Dreadnought which has five turrets containing two 12-inch guns each, the Szent Istvan had four turrets containing three 12-inch guns each which meant that the Szent Istvan had two more guns to bare.

-Just before the close of the war in 1918, the Szent Istvan was torpedoed by the Italian navy, the subsequent film footage of her capsizing and sinking has been used over and over by film and documentary makers alike making it the most-watched battleship sinking recording ever produced.
+Just before the close of the war in 1918, the Szent Istvan was torpedoed by the Italian navy.
+The subsequent film footage of her capsizing and sinking has been used over and over by film and documentary makers alike making it the most-watched battleship sinking recording ever.

-USS Texas would survive the London Naval Treaty and go on to serve with distinction in World War Two and she would be present at the landings in North Africa and the D Day landings at Normandy.
-After the German capitulation she was sent to the Pacific, arriving and being held at Leyte Gulf, after the Japanese capitulation she assisted in Operation Magic carpet before being placed in reserve.
+USS Texas would survive the London Naval Treaty 1930 and go on to serve with distinction in World War Two.
+The battleship would be present at the landings in North Africa and the D-Day landings at Normandy.
+After the German capitulation she was sent to the Pacific, arriving and being held at Leyte Gulf.
+After the Japanese capitulation she assisted in Operation Magic Carpet before being placed in reserve.

 Envisioned by a single man, the First Lord of the Admiralty Sir John “Jackie” Fisher; the new class of battleship would be a world beater.
 It would also set the standard by which all other ships would be measured by with simple designations like Pre-Dreadnoughts, Dreadnoughts and Super Dreadnoughts.

-HMS Dreadnought would survive World War One but she wouldn’t survive to see the next war, she was sold in 1921 for scrap, her name lived on however and in the 1960s, the first British nuclear submarine would be named HMS Dreadnought.
-This submarine was also decommissioned and for a third time we will now see a new class of Dreadnoughts this time the replacements to the British Vanguard class Trident missile submarines.
+HMS Dreadnought would survive World War One, but she wouldn’t survive to see the next war, she was sold in 1921 for scrap, her name lived on however and in the 1960s, the first British nuclear submarine would be named HMS Dreadnought.
+This submarine was also decommissioned and for a third time we will see a new class of Dreadnoughts, this time the replacements to the British Vanguard class Trident missile submarines.